alexSamalot19/liri-node-app/ReadMe.md

    * `do-what-it-says`

+   * do-what-it-says reads `random.txt` which will run the following command:

+     * spotify-this-song,"I Want it That Way"

 <br>
 ### start-to-finish instructions on how to run the app

-1. `node liri.js concert-this <artist/band name here>`
+If the user inputs `node liri.js concert-this <artist/band name here>`

-   * This will search the Bands in Town Artist Events API (`"https://rest.bandsintown.com/artists/" + artist + "/events?app_id=codingbootcamp"`) for an artist and render the following information about each event to the terminal:
+   * This will search the Bands in Town Artist Events API for an artist and render the following information about each event to the terminal:

      * Name of the venue